2024 Projects

 Owl habitat as natural rodent pest control

-This project will install boxes for birds of prey (such as Easter Screech Owls, Barred Owls, Great Horned Owls or American Kestrels) to natural areas near buildings on campus, providing a natural rodent pest control service.
+This project installed boxes for birds of prey (such as Easter Screech Owls, Barred Owls, Great Horned Owls or American Kestrels) to natural areas near buildings on campus, providing a natural rodent pest control service.
 Each bird of prey will consume hundreds to thousands of rodents each year, which will reduce the risk of rodents entering building and requiring other interventions, such as applications of pesticides.

 Forest City Tree Festival